 SOME WEBSITES I HAVE WORKED ON

-Medicare.gov: Leading content strategy (UX content and user outreach messaging) for the contract team that oversees the site's authenticated user experience, which has more than 12 million account holders.
+Medicare.gov: Led content strategy (UX content and user account messaging) for the contract team that oversees the site's authenticated user experience, which has more than 12 million account holders.

 Duke Graduate School: Oversaw two redesigns and managed day-to-day content (2022 redesign | 2014 redesign | prospective students guide)